OpenJML/openjml.github.io/tutorial/Recursion.md

 Consequently, test cases that use the method, together with assertions that state what should be provable as a result, are good unit tests of a specification.
 In this example the `Test` class contains a number of example tests.
 The first one proves that a call of `empty` does indeed produce a zero-length `List`.
-`testPushValue` checks that a value pushed is the one retrieved by `value(0)` The next ones show other algebraic properties: that a `push` and then a `pop` ior `remove(0)` yield the original abstract value for the list.
+`testPushValue` checks that a value pushed is the one retrieved by `value(0)` The next ones show other algebraic properties: that a `push` and then a `pop` or `remove(0)` yield the original abstract value for the list.

 **Tests: Non-interference**